-Refer back to Quality #1.
+Refer back to quality #1 on our list.
 Keep your business challenges and your objectives at the forefront of your app project.
 Include only the features, functions and options necessary to achieve your primary goals.
 Nothing more, nothing less.

 Remember that you’re creating the app to serve your users first and foremost.
 Don’t make it so complex that they become overwhelmed and never fully understand how to use it.

 Prioritize your primary objectives.
 Keep it simple.
 Keep it focused.

 Where, when and how will your users be accessing this app?
 What devices will they be using?
 Will they always have an Internet connection?